 KNEE REPLACEMENT SURGERY AND SSD BENEFITS

 Total knee replacement surgery involves replacing both sides of the knee joint.
 It is the most common operation.
 The surgery usually lasts between 1 and 3 hours.
 After surgery, you will have less pain and better mobility.
 But, you will have scar tissue.
 Knee scar tissue can make it difficult to move and bend your knees.

 ELIGIBILITY FOR SSD & SSI BENEFITS AFTER KNEE REPLACEMENT SURGERY

 RESIDUAL FUNCTIONAL CAPACITY

 Knee surgery can also impact your ability to lift.
 Limitations in lifting also prevent certain kinds of work, just like back pain does.
 Knee pain may not go away, even after surgery, because the pain was originally brought on by arthritis.
 Arthritis is a life-long condition.
 If you have had an injury to a certain area of your body, it can become arthritic.
 Likewise, arthritis can also be genetic.
 If you have knee arthritis, there is a good chance you may have arthritis in other joints of your body.
-For example, knee replacement can also contribute hip impairments or even hip replacement surgery.
+For example, knee replacement can also cause hip pain or even hip surgery.

 RECONSTRUCTIVE SURGERY OF A WEIGHT BEARING JOINT